 In this article, we’ll explore the pros and cons of reading and owning paper books.

-1. You Can Give, Resell, or Borrow them
+1. You Can Give, Resell, or Borrow Paper Books

 The first obvious advantage of owning paper books is that you can lend them to a friend, resell them or borrow one from a friend.
 Since they are independent entities, they’re tangible assets that can change hands, allowing you to make transactions or exchanges whenever you please.

-As a light reader, you could benefit from selling copies of books you’re done with.
-You get to purchase when you need, enjoy the reading experience and then sell it to someone who is willing to pay a discount price for a used copy.
+As a reader, you could benefit from selling copies of books you’re done with.
+You get to purchase when you need it, enjoy the reading experience and then sell it to someone who is willing to pay a discount price for a used copy.

 And if you have a friend who would love to read the book you’re currently reading, you can give it to them once you’re done with it.
 When you’re giving a book, ensure you specify if you want it returned so that a friend doesn’t stay with a book that has sentimental value.

-Another instance is, you might want to have a read of the book your friend owns without having to buy a new copy.
+Another instance is, you might want to read the book your friend owns without having to buy a new copy.
 This makes financial sense because whether you buy or borrow, you get to read the same words.

 2. You Can Revel in the Smell of Old Books